FearlessTobi/yuzu_system_archives/README.md

 Currently only the general shared font archive is supported.

-FontStandard, FontKorean & FontChineseSimplified are using Open Sans Regular FontChineseTraditional are using Open Sans Light FontNintendoExtended are using Roboto Medium FontExtendedChineseSimplified are using Source Sans Pro Regular
+FontStandard, FontKorean & FontChineseSimplified are generated using Open Sans Regular.
+FontChineseTraditional is using Open Sans Light.
+FontNintendoExtended is using Roboto Medium.
+FontExtendedChineseSimplified is using Source Sans Pro Regular.